A Comparative Gas Cost Analysis of Proxy and Diamond Patterns in EVM Blockchains for Trusted Smart Contract Engineering: Background

 \subsection{Smart Contracts}

 A smart contract is a program hosted on a blockchain network~\cite{szabo1997formalizing}.
-When a smart contract executes, its updated state (or storage) is registered into a transaction that will be stored in the blockchain ledger making it immutable and tamper-proof~\cite{ayub2023storage}.
+When a smart contract executes, its updated state (or storage) is registered into a transaction.
+Then, that transaction is stored in the blockchain ledger making it immutable and tamper-proof~\cite{ayub2023storage}.
 More precisely, the final validated results are stored in a Merkle Patricia trie whose nodes correspond to an account or a smart contract.
 A smart contract comprises both variables and functions.
 Smart contract functions can execute arbitrary code, access the state of the variables and optionally update them.
-The default function's mutability gives right to read and modify state variables.
+The default function's mutability gives the right to read and modify state variables.
 However, function mutability can be constrained to add more security when it comes to accessing these variables.
 On the one hand, a \verb|pure| function cannot read nor modify the state of the contract; it is only used to compute a value, often using the parameters passed to it.
 On the other hand, a \verb|view| function can read the state of the contract, but cannot modify it.
 Smart contracts are immutable, meaning that once deployed, they cannot be modified~\cite{wood2014ethereum,buterin2017ethereum}.
 This is a security feature, as it prevents malicious actors from modifying the code, so that the contract can be trustable and unbreakable.
 However, this also means that if a bug is found in the code, it cannot be fixed, and the only solution is to deploy a new contract.
 Also, if a new feature is added to the contract, the only way to do it is to deploy a new contract.
 This is a problem for users, as they have to migrate to the new contract, and for developers, as they have to maintain multiple contracts.
-To address this issue, several patterns have emerged \cite{chen2020maintaining,meisami2023comprehensive}, which are discussed later in the paper.
+To address this issue, several patterns have emerged, which are discussed later in the paper~\cite{chen2020maintaining,meisami2023comprehensive}.

-\subsection{Gas and storage in the Ethereum Virtual Machine (EVM)}
+\subsection{Gas and Storage in the Ethereum Virtual Machine (EVM)}